jdum/odfdo/doc_src/src/recipes.md

 ### Create a text document with tables in it

-Build a basic commercial document, with numerical values displayed in both the text and in a table.
+Build a commercial document, with numerical values displayed in both the text and in a table.